OlioEngr/jexer/README.md

   jexer.Swing=true.
 The default window size for Swing is 132x40, which is set in jexer.session.SwingSession.
 For the demo application, this is the default backend on Windows platforms.

-The demo application showing the existing UI controls can be seen in three ways:

-  * 'java -jar jexer.jar' .
-This will use System.in/out on
-    non-Windows, or Swing on Windows.

-  * 'java -Djexer.Swing=true -jar jexer.jar' .
-This will always use
-    Swing.

-  * 'java -cp jexer.jar jexer.demos.Demo2 PORT' (where PORT is a number to run the TCP daemon on).
-This will use the telnet protocol to establish an 8-bit clean channel and be aware of screen size changes.

 Additional backends can be created by subclassing jexer.backend.Backend and passing it into the TApplication